renchanting/renchanting/readme.md

 botani, it/its + rot/rotself pronouns! plural, we have chronic dissociation + amnesia, be patient

-use pony name or ask, we don't mind (esp. if "introj" , "fict" or similar in name)
+you can use our skin name but preferably ask about it (esp. if "introj" , "fict" or similar in name)

 we don't have any public dni and we just kinda. block freely. we don't usually hide people though